simp/simp-doc/docs/user_guide/HOWTO/Control_Repo.rst

 ..
 NOTE::

-  Refer to Puppet, Inc's `control repository documentation`_ for more information.
+  Refer to Puppet, Inc.'s `control repository documentation`_ for more information.

 SIMP distributes a partial control repository: